 The National Park is a nationally important landscape whose Special Landscape Qualities are defined by the characteristics that give rise to its renowned outstanding scenery.
-Protecting and enhancing these features is a priority Conservation and Land Management outcome set out in the National Park Partnership Plan.
-Therefore the location and design of new woodlands, as well as restructuring of existing woodlands and the retention and replacement of parkland and roadside trees, requires recognition of these greater sensitivities.
+Protecting and enhancing these features is a priority outcome set out in the National Park Partnership Plan.
+Therefore the location and design of new woodlands, as well as restructuring of existing woodlands and the retention and replacement of parkland and roadside trees, requires recognition of these sensitivities.

 Good woodland design takes into account a range of different factors such as public access, key visitor destinations, location and type of woodland.
 In order to be effective, the impact of woodland on the landscape experience should be considered.
-For example, poor design could lead to negative implications for the landscape character, sites of archaeological importance, local features or key views from main transport corridors, visitor destinations and settlements and valued by local communities and visitors.
+For example, poor design could lead to negative implications for the Landscape Character, sites of archaeological importance, local features or key views from main transport corridors, visitor destinations and settlements valued by local communities and visitors.

 In sensitive landscapes where large-scale woodland creation may not be appropriate, there may be capacity for individual tree planting or small-scale woodland planting.
-This would contribute to improvement in natural capital as well as environmental and economic sustainability.
+This would contribute to an improvement of the area's natural capital as well as environmental and economic sustainability.

-The Trees and Woodland Strategy will identify how different types of woodland and tree planting could be located to bring landscape enhancement while not detracting from the Special Landscape Qualities of the National Park.
-The Strategy will provide a toolkit to assist with woodland landscape assessment and design.
+The Trees and Woodland Strategy identifies how and where different types of woodland and tree planting could bring landscape enhancement while not detracting from the Special Landscape Qualities of the National Park.
+The strategy provides a toolkit to assist with woodland landscape assessment and design.